 Commodity Derivative Agreements.
 Certain of the business activities in which we engage result in our owning various commodities, which exposes us to commodity price risk.
 We use forward physical commodity contracts and exchange-based futures contracts to help manage this commodity price risk.
 We use forward physical contracts to purchase butane and sell refined products.
 We account for these forward physical contracts as normal purchase and sale contracts, using traditional accrual accounting.
-We use futures contracts to hedge against changes in prices of refined products and crude oil that we expect to sell and of butane that we expect to purchase in future periods.
+We use futures contracts to hedge against changes in prices of petroleum products that we expect to sell or purchase in future periods.
 We use and account for those futures contracts that qualify for hedge accounting treatment as either cash flow or fair value hedges, and we use and account for those futures contracts that do not qualify for hedge accounting treatment as economic hedges.

-As of and for the year ended December 31, 2016, our open derivative contracts and the impact of the derivatives we settled during the period were as follows:

-- Futures contracts to hedge against future price changes of certain crude oil tank bottoms, which we account for as fair value hedges.
-The cumulative amount of gains from these agreements was recorded as an adjustment to the asset being hedged, and there has been no ineffectiveness recognized for these hedges.
-We exclude the differential between the current spot price and forward price from our assessment of hedge effectiveness for these fair value hedges, and we recognize the net change in this excluded amount as other income on our consolidated statements of income. - Futures contracts used to hedge sales and purchases of refined products, crude oil and butane related to our butane blending, fractionation, and certain crude oil inventory activities.
-These contracts were accounted for as economic hedges, with the change in fair value of contracts that hedge future sales recorded to product sales, and the change in fair value of contracts that hedge future purchases recorded to cost of product sales. - Futures contracts used to hedge sales of refined products and crude oil inventory we carry that resulted from pipeline product overages.
-These contracts were accounted for as economic hedges, with the change in fair value of these contracts recorded to operating expense.
+As of December 31, 2017, our open derivative contracts and the impact of the derivatives we settled during the period were comprised of futures contracts used to hedge sales and purchases of refined products, crude oil and butane related to our tender deductions, product overages, butane blending, fractionation and certain crude oil inventory activities.
+These contracts were accounted for as economic hedges, with the change in fair value of contracts that hedge future sales recorded to product sales, and the change in fair value of contracts that hedge future purchases recorded to cost of product sales or operating expense.

-For further information regarding the quantities of refined products and crude oil hedged at December 31, 2016 and the fair value of open hedge contracts at that date, please see Item 7A.
+For further information regarding the quantities of refined products and crude oil hedged at December 31, 2017 and the fair value of open hedge contracts at that date, please see Item 7A.
 Quantitative and Qualitative Disclosures about Market Risk.